bochiwalritik/lifeexp-who-analysis/README.md

 ### Objective 1

-1)Analysation of life Expectancy of all the Countries in the period 2000-2015.
+Analysation of life Expectancy of all the Countries in the period 2000-2015.

 After analysis and operation, we found out that the Average life expectancy of the countries has increased.
 In the year 2000 the average life expectancy was 66.5 years, whereas in 2015 it rose sharply to 71.6 by 5.1 years.
 This shows a significant improvement in the countries' life expectancy rate.
 The increase in the life expectancy rate was possible only due to the collective rise in Schooling duration of the individuals, Total expenditure or spending of the government on healthcare systems, GDP, Income Composition and immunisation.
 The collaborative efforts of government bodies on healthcare systems and facilities have paved the way for medical institutions to provide quality treatment to patients with the help of sophisticated healthcare machinery and tools.
 Additionally, there was a significant increase in the average number of years that people spent on their education, which increased their capability to land a promising career and be financially stable to maintain a healthy lifestyle.